 Cosmetic Dentistry – Crowns and Bridge Work, Veneers, Unbreakable Dentures (Valplast Dentures – Nylon Dentures), Gum Lift, Bonding, Tooth Colour Fillings, Complete Oral Rehabilitation.

-The services we offer include
+Dentist Gold Coast: The services we offer included

 Avoidance of dental appointments with your gold coast dentist can result in costly treatment.
 Prevention is much better than cure.
 As gold coast dentists, we offer routine dental care check-ups and cleans to help keep your smile in a healthy and balanced condition.
 These comprehensive cleans eliminate the build-up of calculus (tartar) from around your smile, which is extremely vital in maintaining your gum and keeping the tissue healthy.

 If this calculus is not eliminated and permitted to develop further under your gums, it might provide you with bleeding gums, terrible breath and sooner or later a gum condition that could potentially cause teeth to become loose.
 When gum and bone tissue is lost, it is impossible to get it back.
 A comprehensive scale and clean from your dental practitioner and increased brushing and oral health will in many cases enhance the wellness of the gum tissue and avoid gum disease